The-Balance-FFXIV/balance-static/content/jobs/ranged/bard/basic-guide.md

 ### Song order

-**The Wanderer's Minuet** is our strongest song by far, which is why we use it first. **Mage's Ballad** is slightly weaker than a four-stack **Army's Paeon**.
-But, it has no 'warm up' period, and a better party buff to have for 60-second skills.
+**The Wanderer's Minuet** is our strongest song by far, which is why we use it first. **Mage's Ballad** is slightly weaker than a four-stack **Army's Paeon**, but it has no 'warm up' period, and a better party buff to for 60-second skills.
 So, we use MB second even if we spend less time in it.

 All told, you want to use your songs in a two minute cycle.
 Roughly 43 seconds of WM, 34 seconds of MB, then 43 seconds of AP.